 - The skin color of the affected area turning pale or reddish/bluish

 The most common upper extremities DVT symptoms include:

 - Weakness in the hands

-It is of big importance to listen to your body and not ignore symptoms in the early phase.
-Making the right choices in the early phases of clot development can drastically change the potential course of this condition.
+It is imperative to listen to your body and not ignore symptoms in the early phase.
+Making the right choices in the early phases of clot development can drastically change the potential for a poor outcome.

-In the normal bloos flow case, blood is in a liquid state and is freely flowing through the veins.
-The forming of blood cloth is not the unusual behavior of the blood cells and it is preventing blood from properly circulating in the body.
+In normal blood flow, blood flows freely through the veins.
+The forming of blood clots is not unusual behavior of blood cells, preventing blood from properly circulating in the body.
 Clotting occurs for several reasons such as:

 - The longer period of inactivity – having a sedentary job or being in a state of reduced mobility for some reason, makes your blood flow in the legs slower.
 This can also cause development of a blood cloth